-From the same study mentioned above, those doing ten sets of one-minute high-intensity sprints on a treadmill at maximum rate (with a 1 minute rest in between each interval) increased VO2 max by 3%.7
+From the same study mentioned above, those doing ten sets of one-minute high-intensity sprints on a treadmill at the maximum rate (with a 1-minute rest in between each interval) increased VO2 max by 3%.7

 VO2 Max: Training Your Body to Use Oxygen

 Being able to use a high volume of oxygen with a high degree of efficiency is one of the best indicators of endurance fitness there out there.
 Many factors contribute to this measurement, but what it comes down to is training–athletes must train to increase VO2 max.8

 Some athletes are better equipped for high VO2 maxes.
 Runners, cyclists, and rowers sit near the top of the totem pole, but cross-country skiers have typically reigned supreme.
 Regardless of your sport, a high VO2 can be a great gut check for your fitness level at a physiological level.

 Because oxygen is so vital to our muscle function, we should be adept at using it efficiently.
 Training, backed by science